peterdemin/peterdemin.github.io/source/13_drafts/76-gcp-free-tier.md

 Use this time to update the DNS settings for the domain with the new `EXTERNAL_IP`.
 Don't worry that the address is "ephemeral", in my experience Google doesn't change IP addresses of running VMs.
 In opposite, it actually tends to reuse the same IPv4 address if you delete/recreate a VM.
+The jabber subdomains (conference.demin.dev and pubsub.demin.dev) can be `A` records with the same IP, or a `CNAME`, it doesn't matter.

 ## Configure Firewall